OlegPlugaru/OlegPlugaru/README.md

 - 📫 How to reach me **oleg.plugaru.md@mgail.com**

-- ⚡ Fun fact **I installed ARCH linux as my daily driver, on my macbook**
+- ⚡ Fun fact **"At the age of 32, I decided to learn coding and discovered a passion for it that led me to leave my previous job in the automotive industry to pursue a career in tech.
+Now, as a Python developer, I'm grateful for the decision to follow my passion and love the daily challenge of creating new software solutions."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">